'F* off': Tucker Carlson goes nuclear in epic takedown of biased N.Y. Times reporter * WorldNetDaily * by Joe Kovacs

 “KAMALA’S AMERICA,” WorldNetDaily’s electrifying 88-page Special Report is now available FREE for IMMEDIATE DOWNLOAD!
 Featuring courageous federal whistleblowers, exclusive research, shocking video clips and eye-opening analysis from Tucker Carlson, Victor Davis Hanson, Ben Shapiro, Newt Gingrich, Sean Hannity, Michele Bachmann and many others, it paints a truly mind-boggling picture of exactly what “KAMALA’S AMERICA” will look like if Harris becomes president.
 Download it NOW – for FREE … and share it widely before it’s too late!

-Meanwhile, the Fox News Channel aired a report Tuesday afternoon on what might be the same New York Times article in the works.
+Meanwhile, the Fox News Channel aired a segment Tuesday afternoon on what might be the same New York Times article in the works.

 The network interviewed Joe Concha, a Fox News contributor, who said: